 12.1 Prior to implementation of the ECN method, a laboratory should demonstrate that the equipment is set up properly using an equipment set-up check sample.
-This sample should be used to determine: retention times of each component, and that the separation of m-xylene from p-xylene is satisfactory.
+This sample should be used to: determine retention times of each component, and that the separation of meta-xylene from para-xylene is satisfactory.
 See 6.1 for the definition of an adequate separation.